 Licensed advisers are listed on ASIC’s Financial Adviser Register, found on the Moneysmart Website: moneysmart.gov.au/financial-advice/financial-advisers-register

-If you can’t find them on this register, then they are not currently financial adviser and are being deceitful.
+If you can’t find them on this register, then they are not currently a financial adviser and are being deceitful.
 In addition, if you find any complaints or other information that doesn’t line up with the adviser’s claims, that should be an immediate red flag.
 You don’t want to do business with someone who feels this type of deceit is okay, especially when it comes to something as important as your financial future.

 When you work with a financial adviser, you’re entrusting them with a significant part of your future.
 Things as important as your financial stability in retirement or your children’s ability to attend university are on the line.
 That’s why it’s important to carefully vet any financial professional before you work with them.